lilianeuwase2/alu-shell/basics/README.md

 this script copies HTML files from the current working directory to the parent of the working directory

 this script moves all files with an uppercase letter to the directory /tmp/u

+this script deletes all files in the current working directory that end with the character ~